Yogachara: Argument from the impossibility of establishing causation

 Another argument used by Yogācārins was the "argument from the impossibility of establishing causation."
 Like the Sautrāntika, the Buddhist representationalist school, Yogācāra maintained that consciousness only ever experiences a form within cognition.
 Both schools agreed that consciousness never has access to external objects themselves.
 However, Yogācāra differed from the representationalists on the question of the cause of the forms in cognition.
-The representationalists argued that while external objects were not directly perceptible, the forms within cognition were nonetheless caused by external entities which could be known by inference.
+The representationalists argued that while external objects were not directly perceptible, the forms within cognition were nonetheless caused by external entities which could be known by inference (anumāna).
 On the other hand, Yogācārins rejected the possibility of establishing a causal connection between an external object and a form in cognition.
-This is because in order to infer a causal connection, one must have recourse to [1] a plurality of perceptions of the co-presence of the cause and effect, and [2] a plurality of perceptions of their co-absence as well.
+This is because in order to infer a causal connection, one must have recourse to: [1] a plurality of perceptions of the co-presence of the cause and effect, and [2] a plurality of perceptions of their co-absence as well.
 For example, in the case of inferring fire from an instance of seeing smoke, without a plurality of prior perceptions of their co-presence, there would be no grounds for thinking that fire occurs when smoke occurs; and without perceptions of their co-absence there would be no grounds for thinking that smoke does not occur in the absence of fire.
 Now, we can never have a perception of the co-presence of an external object and a form within cognition, since external objects are never experienced.
 Similarly, we cannot have a perception of the co-absence of an external object and a form within cognition, because again, consciousness can have no perception of any state of affairs beyond what is taking place within cognition.
 Without the perceptions of co-presence and co-absence, one cannot even establish correlation, much less causation.